divadretlaw/SwiftUI-NavigationItem/README.md

 ## Usage

-The `.navigationItem` modifier has to be applied to the `NavigationItem` because otherwise the Environment will not be applied to the `NavigationLink` destinations.
+The `.navigationItem` modifier has to be applied to the `NavigationItem` (or `NavigationStack`, `NavigationSplitView` when using iOS 16+) because otherwise the Environment will not be applied to the `NavigationLink` destinations.
 On child views you can apply them anywhere just like `.navigationTitle`

 ```swift
 NavigationView {